 Our customers tell us it's what makes us different, and what helps them be successful.

-There are extra benefits to your bottom line too, when you work with AIM Technical Consultants.
+There are extra benefits to your bottom line too, when you work with AIM Technical Services.
 We are a veteran-owned ISO 9001:2008 and TL 9000 certified company.
 We are certified as an 8[a] company, GSA contractor, and small disadvantaged business enterprise [DBE].
 We hold State of Ohio and City of Columbus MBE certifications as well.

 While it's true that we stand out for our ability to provide quality Cloud Engineering and project management solutions on time and on budget, we also provide additional services designed to maximize efficiency.